Apply for BioGEM

 Deadline

-The application portal, for BioGEM 2024-25, is now closed.
+The application portal, for BioGEM 2025-26, is now open.
 There is no fee to apply.
 Priority consideration is given to completed applications received by March 1st.
 The application portal closes on May 1st or when all 10 slots have been filled.

 Application Review Process

-After the priority status deadline of 3/1, all applicants will recieve information regarding the status of their application from the program coordinator.
+After the priority status deadline is March 1st, all applicants will recieve information regarding the status of their application from the program coordinator.
 Eligible applicants will be asked to sign up for a virtual 15-minute interview with the selection committee.
-The first round of interviews will take place the week of March 24th for those applicants who submit between 3/1 and 3/15.
-The first round of offer letters will be sent out the first week of April.
+The first round of interviews will take place the week of March 10th.
+The first round of offer letters will be sent out by March 14th.
 Subsequent applications will be reviewed similarly.
-No applications will be reviewed after May 1st.
+No applications will be accepted after May 1st.
 Applicants with questions regarding the review process should contact the coordinator, Katrina McClure, at biogem@ku.edu

 Instructions